What is the E-3 Visa:

-To qualify for E-3 classification, an alien must be an Australian national who is seeking employment in a specialty occupation requiring possession of a bachelor’s degree or higher (or its equivalent), and possess the appropriate degree (or its equivalent) in the field in which the alien wishes to work.
+To qualify for E-3 visa classification, you must be an Australian citizen who is seeking employment in a specialty occupation requiring possession of a bachelor’s degree or higher (or its equivalent), and possess the appropriate degree (or its equivalent) in the field in which the alien wishes to work.

 Duration of the E-3 Visa:

-E-3 nonimmigrant status is initially granted for a period of no more than two years.
+E-3 visa status is initially granted for a period of no more than two years.
 Extensions of stay may be granted indefinitely in increments not to exceed two years.

 E-3 Visa Annual Quota:

-Congress has established a yearly cap of 10,500 new E-3 workers.
+Congress has established a yearly cap of 10,500 new E-3 visa workers.

 For purposes of the cap, “new E-3 workers” are those who, coming from abroad, are admitted initially in E-3 classification or those who change their nonimmigrant status to E-3 classification or change employers while in E-3 status.

 Spouse can work:

 The dependent spouse of an E-3 temporary worker may apply for and receive work authorization.